Authentic Italian tomato sauce - Make from scratch one of the best pasta sauces in the world with just 5 ingredients.

 - 4 fresh basil leaves

 - 1 bay leaf, or a pinch of sugar

 - sea salt and black pepper to taste

 - Cut each whole canned tomato in half, remove seeds and juice, roughly chop into chunks, and set aside.
-Fill the tomato can with water and set aside.
+Set aside any remaining sauce in the cans.

-- Heat a medium sauce pan with 2 tbsp of extra-virgin olive oil and the garlic over medium low heat.
+- Heat a medium pan with the extra-virgin olive oil and the garlic (if using) over medium-low heat.

-- Gently stir-fry the chopped onion and garlic for about 5 minutes.
+- Add in the onion, and gently stir-fry it together with the garlic for about 5 minutes.
 Cook until the onion is translucent and the garlic golden, then add in the tomatoes.
 Depending on your taste, discard the clove at this stage or when the sauce is cooked.

-- Add in a couple of basil leaves., season with salt, pepper and a pinch of sugar (or add a bay leave), and gently stir-fry for a further 5 mins.
+- Add in a couple of basil leaves and a bay leaf (or a pinch of sugar), season with sea salt and freshly-cracked black pepper to taste, and gently cook all the ingredients for a further 5 minutes.

 - The sauce is ready when it reaches a nice creamy but still chunky texture, and has just the right balance of sweetness and savoury when you taste it.

 - Remove the sauce from the heat, add in the remaining fresh basil leaves, adjust seasoning if necessary, and serve with your favourite pasta.